corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/prerequisites.md

 ## Node databases

-You can use H2 and Postgres13 (driver version 42.2.22 JDBC 42) for node databases in Corda 5 Developer Preview.
+You can use H2 and Postgres13 (driver version 42.2.22 JDBC 42) for node databases in the Corda 5 Developer Preview.